mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Key Packages

-In order to facilitate asynchronous addition of clients to a group, it is possible to pre-publish key packages that provide some public information about a user.
-KeyPackage structures provide information about a client that any existing member can use to add this client to the group asynchronously.
+In order to facilitate the asynchronous addition of clients to a group, key packages are pre-published that provide some public information about a user.
+A KeyPackage object specifies:

-A KeyPackage object specifies a ciphersuite that the client supports, as well as providing a public key that others can use for key agreement.
+1. A protocol version and ciphersuite that the client supports,
+2. a public key that others can use for key agreement,
+3. a credential containing the client's `identity`,

-The `identity` arising from the credential, together with the `endpoint_id` in the KeyPackage serve to uniquely identify a client in a group.
+4. along with an `endpoint_id` that, combined with the client's identity, serve to uniquely identify a client in a group.

 When used as InitKeys, KeyPackages are intended to be used only once and SHOULD NOT be reused except in case of last resort.
 (See {{initkey-reuse}}).
 Clients MAY generate and publish multiple InitKeys to support multiple ciphersuites.

-KeyPackages contain a public key chosen by the client, which the client MUST ensure uniquely identifies a given KeyPackage object among the set of KeyPackages created by this client.

-The value for hpke\_init\_key MUST be a public key for the asymmetric encryption scheme defined by cipher\_suite.
+The value for hpke\_init\_key MUST be a public key for the asymmetric encryption scheme defined by cipher\_suite, and it MUST be unique among the set of KeyPackages created by this client.
 The whole structure is signed using the client's signature key.
 A KeyPackage object with an invalid signature field MUST be considered malformed.